Computer Assisted Knee Replacement

 - If you develop infection in any part of your body such as in tooth, urino tract, throat etc, do consult a doctor early.
 You should inform your doctor about the operation, as it is desirable to cover such patients with antibiotics early.

 How we have perfected the technique of knee replacement?

 - We use the best quality imported implant from world’s leading brands in this field.
 These implants have a ‘track record’ of over 25 yrs.

-- We use computer navigation (Fig-9) to ensure good fitting of the prosthesis.
+- We use computer navigation in suitable cases (Fig-9) to ensure good fitting of the prosthesis.

 - We have the international standard OT protocols.

 - Our anaesthetists are trained in getting such operations done routinely, and make it an operation with minimum pain.